rafaelpernil2/TwitchMIDI/README.md

   * Commands only work for the streamer and mods
   * Allow VIPs to bypass rewards via VIP_REWARDS_MODE
 * Bundle optimized for different operating systems and no extra software required for execution
+* HTTP API to interact with the bot behind the scenes with an alternative UI (like TwitchMIDI+ Control Panel)
 * Internationalization with full support for English and Spanish as of right now
 * Update checking on startup, a message appears if there is a new version available